Bangarra Dance Theatre Receives Golden Lion

 Company Overview and Mission

-Bangarra was established in 1989 by Rob Bryant, Carole Y Johnson, and Cheryl Stone.
-Stephen Page served as artistic director until 2022.
+Bangarra Dance Theatre was established in 1989 by Rob Bryant, Carole Y Johnson, and Cheryl Stone.
+Stephen Page served as the artistic director until 2022.
+The company's core mission is to share First Nations stories, thereby contributing to broader understanding and awareness of Indigenous cultures.

 Upcoming Performances

-Bangarra is scheduled to perform 'Terrain', choreographed by Frances Rings in 2012, at Venice Danza in July.
-The work examines environmental impacts of colonization and the role of Indigenous knowledge in caring for land.
+Bangarra is scheduled to perform 'Terrain', a work choreographed by Frances Rings in 2012, at Venice Danza in July.
+This production examines the environmental impacts of colonization and highlights the crucial role of Indigenous knowledge in caring for land.